AmandaSato/SP-restaurants-manager_Angular/README.md

 # São Paulo Restaurants Manager Interface

 ## Description
-Interface to register and organize data on restaurants of Sao Paulo city, criated with [Angular CLI](https://github.com/angular/angular-cli).
+Interface to register and organize data on restaurants of Sao Paulo city, created with [Angular CLI](https://github.com/angular/angular-cli).
 The project communicates with an external API, which can be found [here](https://github.com/AmandaSato/spring-boot_SP-gastronomy-API).

 The data on each registered restaurant is:
 - restaurant name